vishalsingh2972/CanIShipEU/README.md

 ### Standalone rewrite

-> What EU regulatory requirements apply to AI systems used to evaluate job candidates?
+> What EU regulatory requirements may apply to an AI system used to evaluate job candidates?

 ### Step-back question

-> How does EU law regulate AI systems used in employment and decision-making?
+> How does EU law regulate AI systems used in employment and candidate evaluation?

 ### Subquestions

-* Does candidate evaluation fall into a regulated AI category?
+* Does the described use case fall within an employment-related regulated category?
-* What obligations may apply?
+* What role does candidate evaluation play?
-* Does human oversight affect the assessment?
+* Does human oversight change the relevant obligations?
+* What obligations may apply to the provider?
+* What obligations may apply to the deployer?
 * What transparency requirements matter?
 * What documentation requirements matter?
 * What data protection considerations matter?
 * Which requirements apply by the planned launch date?
+* What evidence is still missing?

 ### Exact keyword queries